Morrisons meeting shines light on grocer's empty shelves

-LONDON, June 5 One of the biggest problems facing Morrisons' new boss David Potts as he attempts to turn around Britain's fourth largest supermarket was highlighted at its annual shareholder meeting -- not enough stock on store shelves.
+LONDON One of the biggest problems facing Morrisons' (MRW.L) new boss David Potts as he attempts to turn around Britain's fourth largest supermarket was highlighted at its annual shareholder meeting -- not enough stock on store shelves.

 Morrisons has suffered three years of profit decline.
-Like rivals Tesco, Asda and Sainsbury's, it is battling record food price deflation and waging a price war to stem the loss of shoppers to discounters Aldi and Lidl.
+Like rivals Tesco (TSCO.L), Asda (WMT.N) and Sainsbury's (SBRY.L), it is battling record food price deflation and waging a price war to stem the loss of shoppers to discounters Aldi and Lidl.

 But some of its problems have been self inflicted.